lucky-luk3/Forense/Windows/readme.md

 * Clipboard data &rarr; clipboard
     * If file is copied to clipboard, not all document are in the clipboard, with -v option, it's possible to see the full path of the file.
 * Master File Table &rarr; mftparser
     * for capture data streams it's necessary &rarr; --output-file=mftverbose.txt –D mftoutput
+* Autoruns &rarr; Search for persistences.
+Necessary to install it https://github.com/tomchop/volatility-autoruns

+### Use cases
+#### Domain connection
+1. connscan.
+Shows PID of process and connection destination.
+2. psscan.
+3. yarascan -Y "domain".
+Search for domain in process.
+4. handles -p PID -t Mutant.
+Search for mutex.
+5. handles -p PID -t Mutant.
+Handles to files, search for dlls or binaries.
+6. dlllist -p PID.
+Search for dlls.
+7. ldrmodules -p PID.
+Search for hidden dlls. (grep)
+8. dlldump -p PID -b 0x00010000 -D dump.
+Dump dlls.